John M. Goodenow: Biography

 He was admitted to the bar and commenced practice in Steubenville, Ohio, in 1813.

+Early political career

 He was appointed collector of direct taxes and internal duties for the sixth collection district of Ohio in 1817.

 He served as member of the State house of representatives in 1823.

 He served the Freemasons as Grand Master of the Grand Lodge of Ohio in 1827.

+Congress

 Goodenow was elected as a Jacksonian to the Twenty-first Congress and served from March 4, 1829, until April 9, 1830, when he resigned, having been chosen a judge of the Supreme Court of Ohio.
 He resigned in the summer of 1830 on account of ill health.
 He moved to Cincinnati in 1832.

 An Ohio Presidential elector in 1832 for Andrew Jackson, he was appointed presiding judge of the court of common pleas in 1833.

+Death and burial

 He died in Cincinnati, July 20, 1838.

 He was interred in Spring Grove Cemetery, Cincinnati.